shoen1x/Student-Diary/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Get started the application with registering and login, after that the user will be forwarded to profile page for finalizing the profile with additional information.
+After that user can use all features available as note, file, reminder and CV maker.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/shoen1x/Student-Diary/tree/main/documentation/Documentation.pdf)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>